 If the energy density is between $10^{-11}$ and $10^{-10}$ LISA alone still performs better than TianQin alone by a factor of 1.5 to three but the joint detection performs better than detection by any single detector reaching SNRs between around 200 and 600.
 For $\Omega_{\rm GW} \gtrsim 10^{-10}$ TianQin and LISA alone perform similarly reaching SNRs of around 350 to 750 and differing by a factor smaller than 1.5.
 In this range, joint detection performs significantly better than detection by a single detector reaching SNRs of up to 1000.

 Finally, it is worth noting that the measurement of the SGWB with a single detector is done using the null channel method.
-On the other hand, in the joint detection scenario, both the null channel method for each component detector and the cross-correlation method for two different detectors are used (see, e.g., Ref.~\cite{tq_sgwb_2022a}).
+On the other hand, in the joint detection scenario, both the null channel method for each component detector and the cross-correlation method for two different detectors are used (see, e.g., \cite{tq_sgwb_2022a}).
 Although, the two methods can achieve similar accuracy, e.g., LISA alone and joint detection for $\Omega_{\rm GW} \lesssim 10^{-11}$, the cross-correlation method is, in general, more reliable since it requires less accurate modeling of the noise in a single detector.